danneu/hunk/README.md

 - `url` (url string): Requests to this site will be proxied to this `url` where another server will handle it.
 - `root` (file path string): Hunk will try to serve the request from this directory of static assets.
 - `gzip` (object): Apply the default gzip handler to responses.
 Hunk will negotiate an encoding.
-    - `threshold` (optional int): The minimum byte length for hunk to gzip.
+    - `threshold` (optional int): The minimum byte length for prox to gzip.
 Default = 1400.

         ```toml
         [[site]]